ClusterWS/cWS/README.md

 // send accepts string or binary
 // will automatically identify type socket.send(msg);

-// will overwrite/specify message type to string socket.send(msg, { binary: false });
+// will overwrite/specify message type to string (does not transform data to specified type) socket.send(msg, { binary: false });

-// will overwrite/specify message type to binary socket.send(msg, { binary: true });
+// will overwrite/specify message type to binary (does not transform data to specified type) socket.send(msg, { binary: true });

 // will call callback after message sent or errored socket.send(msg, null, (err) => { });
 ```